danvonk/danvonk.github.io/posts/2025-04-02-kerala-india.md

 cheaply (less than 100 rupees) accessible by coach from Ernakulum bus station, though getting a comfortable ride is far from guaranteed!
 Expect a packed bus with no AC: the ventilation is provided by the lack of (glass) windows, so hope you don't get stuck in traffic.
+The trip itself though is stunning, with the winding roads taking you up through the jungle (watch out for the monkeys) and finally into the emerald-green tea hills above, interspersed with the occasional blooming jacaranda tree nobly perched between.

-Munnar itself is touristy and you'll be swamped by auto drivers trying to sell you voyages around the tea fields as you walk through town.
-However, it's still worth doing all of this as you get a very scenic ride through the rainforests and tea fields.
+Munnar itself is quite touristy and you'll be swamped by auto drivers trying to sell you voyages around the tea fields as you walk through town.
+Annoying.
+However, it's still worth doing the tour at least once as you get a very scenic ride through the jungle and tea fields.
 Our driver also took us to a well-known spot for seeing elephants and we just found them hanging out by a creek, cooling themselves off!
+(NB: I think they are there a lot.)

 ![Elephants at a brook](/images/DSCF8834.JPG "A family of elephants enjoying a bath in a creek.")

-Sunrise hikes are another popular tourist activity here and it's another money-maker for the local town: one can't just enter the national park by themselves, one needs a guide.
-So with our guide, we set off at 5AM to _Eravikulam National Park_ to climb the second highest mountain in the Ghats.
+Sunrise hikes are another popular tourist activity here and it's another money-maker for the local town: one can't just enter the national park by himself, one needs a guide.
+So with our guide, we set off at 5 AM to _Eravikulam National Park_ to climb the second highest mountain in the Ghats.
 It wasn't a particularly challenging climb as the mountain was only about 2000m high and some locals were even doing it in crocs!
 Nevertheless, it was worth the early wake-up as the views were simply spectacular.
-It was still dusk as we reached the peak and we were surrounded by dark and ominous cloud cover in every direction, but as the sun started to rise, it painted the clouds amber beneath us as if the whole word was ablaze.
+It was still shortly before dawn as we reached the peak and we were surrounded by dark and ominous cloud cover in every direction, but as the sun started to rise, it painted the clouds amber beneath us as if the whole world was ablaze.
 Before long, the power of the sun started to disperse the clouds and we watched them melt down into the valleys, forming long, wispy trails of fog.
 A pale blue sky formed and we were again able to see the